 OK, so you’ve decided to make it your goal to get fit.
-You’ve gone out and bought yourself some nice workout clothes, and that year membership at the gym to show that you’re are committed.
+You want to burn fat and build muscle as fast as you can.
 That’s awesome, just one question…what is your goal?
-No war or battle has ever been won without a strategy.
-Before you can take action, you need plan.
+Before you can take action, you need a plan.
 You need to figure out what it is you want to, to burn fat or build muscle?
-Not only that, you’d probably also want to know how to burn fat and build muscle as quickly as possible.
+You’d also want to know HOW to burn fat and build muscle as quickly as possible.
 Whatever it is, plotting out a course of action will help make your goals attainable, and I’m going to help you.
 Let’s start by talking about nutrition and debunking the myth surrounding it.

 Calories Consumed – Calories Burned = Weight Loss/Gain

 When building and preserving muscle, a high protein diet is necessary.
 The body breaks down protein into amino acids which are used to build muscle tissue.
-Those who workout regularly, like myself, need a higher amount protein, especially if you do weightlifting.
+Those who work out regularly, like me, need a higher amount protein, especially if you do weightlifting.
 In exercising, we damage our muscle fibers, and we need the amino acids from protein to repair them.
 This study states that eating up to 0.8 grams of protein per body weight should be optimal for the majority of the population.
 However, for athletes and those who do high-intensity training on a regular basis, a higher protein intake is recommended.
 According to this study, when dieting to lose fat, it’s recommended that athletes and those who workout on a regular should consume about 1 gram or more of protein per body weight.
-So any Great sources of protein are eggs, chicken and protein powders (such as whey and casein).
+Great sources of protein are eggs, chicken and protein powders.

 Dietary fat is another important macro-nutrient that we need to have in our diets.
-Even though it gets a bad reputation, fats provide many benefits to the body such as supporting brain function, boosting immune system and regulating hormone levels.
-We should already be aware of the different types of fat that’s found in food: trans, saturated, monounsaturated, and polyunsaturated.
-Monounsaturated and polyunsaturated fats are the good fats that we need to consume more off.
-According to the American Heart Association, both of these fats can lower bad cholesterol levels and reduce the risk of heart disease and stroke.
-Foods high in polyunsaturated fats are soy bean oil, corn oil, sunflower oil and fish oil, and foods high in monounsaturated fat are olive oil, canola oil, peanut oil, safflower oil and sesame oil.
+Even though it gets a bad reputation, fats provide many benefits to the body.
+It supports brain function, boosts the immune system and regulates hormone levels.
+There are 4 different types of fat in food: trans, saturated, monounsaturated, and polyunsaturated.
+Monounsaturated and polyunsaturated fats are the good fats that we need to consume more of.
+The American Heart Association says these fats can lower bad cholesterol levels and reduce the risk of heart disease.
 Trans fat intake should be as low as possible or taken out of your diet completely.
 According to research, intake of trans fat increases the risk of coronary heart disease.
-Foods that contain hydrogenated or partially hydrogenated oils contain trans fat.
 And last but not least is saturated fat.
 Saturated fat was also believed to be a cause of heart disease, but research shows there’s no correlation between the two.
-There’s no set amount of how much saturated fat we can intake.
-However, it is recommended that we get about 20% – 30% our calorie intake from dietary fat, and that only 10% should come from saturated fat.
+We should get 20% – 30% our calorie intake from dietary fat and only 10% should come from saturated fat.

 Do HIIT Cardio

-HIIT ( high intensity interval training) is training where you do quick bursts of intense workouts followed by a short period of rest.
+HIIT ( high-intensity interval training) is training where you do quick bursts of intense workouts followed by a short period of rest.
 HIIT cardio greatly boosts metabolism which allows you to burn more calories and fat quicker.
-High intensity interval training also triggers the “afterburn effect” which is when you’re still burning calories even after the workout because of your elevated resting metabolic rate.
-A study conducted at Laval University had one group follow a 15- week HIIT program while the other followed a 20 week steady-state cardio program.
+High-intensity interval training also triggers the “afterburn effect”.
+It is the state where your body continues to burn calories long after the workout.
+A study conducted at Laval University had one group follow a 15- week HIIT program while the other followed a 20-week steady-state cardio program.
 The group that did HIIT lost more body fat than the steady-state group.

 Finally, whether you are bulking or cutting, it’s absolutely important to weight lift.
 I’ve talked about the benefits of lifting heavy weights and the lifts you need to incorporate into your routine.
 So instead of repeating myself, read it here.

-There you have it.
+As you can see, learning to burn fat and build muscle is not so difficult.
+It becomes quite simple once you learn the secrets.
 Have any questions or thoughts you’d like to add, drop a comment below.
-Looking forward to hear from you…
+Looking forward to hearing from you…